AuraLeiros/l2s2/bdd/cours/Cours 1.md

     Useful where a lot of objects share properties and have other priorities standard to them!

-    It's usually done in the form of descendants and inheritance.
+    It's usually done in the form of descendance and inheritance.

 ## And that's all folks!